The last two weeks in Azure

 New Foundry Model Router models

-The hardest problem in applied AI right now is that there is no single best model — there’s a best model for a given task on a given day.
-The Model Router solves that with a single endpoint: it evaluates each prompt’s complexity and routes to the most appropriate model to optimize performance, response quality, and spend.
+The hardest problem in applied AI right now is that there is no single best model.
+There’s a best model for a given task on a given day.
+The Model Router solves that with a single endpoint.
+It evaluates each prompt’s complexity and routes to the most appropriate model to balance performance, response quality, and spend.

-There’s also a separate new open-source auto-evaluation repository for checking how well the router itself is performing — distinct from the existing Foundry evaluations that keep your overall AI app from regressing.
+There’s also a new open-source auto-evaluation repository for checking how well the router itself is performing.
+Separate from the existing Foundry evaluations that keep your overall AI app from regressing.

 Azure Linux 4.0 (preview)